Coronavirus: Germany extends lockdown with plan to relax restrictions | DW | 03.03.2021

 Free rapid testing will be available for all residents in Germany starting March 8

+An independent expert committee is set to recommend lifting the restriction on the AsrtaZeneca vaccine, which was initially limited to people under 65

-First step: Schools, daycare, and hairdressers reopen.
-This step already took place on Monday March 1.
+Step one: Schools, daycare, and hairdressers reopen.
+This step already took place on Monday, March 1.

-In case the incidence rate is between 50 to 100, access to spaces like museums and retail businesses will be on a pre-booking basis, with at least 40 square meters per customer in shops.
+In case the incidence rate is between 50 to 100, access to spaces such as museums and retail businesses will be on a pre-booking basis, with at least 40 square meters per customer in shops.

 A maximum of five people, from two households, can practice contactless outdoor sports.